 Investment securities are recognised and measured at fair value and therefore their carrying value equates to their fair value.

-Investments traded in an active market are valued with reference to the closing quoted market price.
+Investments traded in an active market are valued at the closing quoted market price.

 The significant majority of other investments are valued using independently sourced valuations that do not involve the exercise of judgement by management.